Modern Languages and Literatures

 SPAN 237: Identity/Memory Spanish Film

 (Identity and Memory in Contemporary Spanish Film.)
 Through the study of a selection of films and documentaries stretching from late Francoism through the Transición, until the 2008 economic crisis, this course provides a critical examination of the history and poetics of cinema in Spain, with particular attention to the relation between the representation of identity and the recovery of traumatic memory in contemporary culture.
 Regarding identity, this course addresses questions of national and regional identity (Spanish, Basque, and Catalan contexts), as well as the role of gender and sexual identity throughout late Francoism, the Transición, and democratic state.
-We also analyze how the directions problematize memory, especially traumatic memory, through their films.
+We also analyze how the directors problematize memory, especially traumatic memory, through their films.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: CINE 237, GSWS 237